-Hemp, something previously associated with woven bags and tie dye, is now emerging as a popular health food.
+Hemp, something previously associated with woven bags and tie-dye, is now emerging as a popular health food.

-Although the use of hemp for food, fiber and medicines is not new, it has recently become revived.
+Although the use of hemp for food, fibre and medicines is not new, it has recently become revived.
 There was a period of time when hemp crops were banned, many countries have since legalised edible hemp.
 Australia, who are a bit behind the ball, have only just made this move.

-Inevitability there will be an explosion of hemp food products in the coming months, and with it there are sure to be some fantastic health claims attached.
+Inevitability there will be an explosion of hemp food products in the coming months, and with it, there are sure to be some fantastic health claims attached.

 What’s so great about hemp?
 Is it as healthy as promised or will we be adding it to the superfood wankery list?

 Industrial hemp or edible hemp is grown under conditions that reduce the level of THC – the psychoactive component in marijuana – to levels below 0.5%.

 Two components can be used the seeds and the oil.